cylondata/twister2/docs/README.md

     3. Executor - Execution of task graph
        * Batch executor
        * Streaming executor
+4. TSet for distributed data representation (Similar to Spark RDD, Flink DataSet and Heron Streamlet)
+    1. Iterative computations
+    2. Data caching
-4. API for creating Task Graph and Communication
+5. API for streaming and batch applications
-    1. Communication API
+    1. Operator API
-    2. Task based API
+    2. Task Graph based API
     3. Data API (TSet API)
-5. Support for storage systems
+6. Support for storage systems
     1. HDFS
     2. Local file systems
     3. NFS for persistent storage
-6. Web UI for monitoring Twister2 Jobs
+7. Web UI for monitoring Twister2 Jobs
-7. Apache Storm Compatibility API
+8. Apache Storm Compatibility API
+9. Connected DataFlow (Experimental)
+    1. Supports creation of multiple dataflow graphs executing in a single job

 Twister2 can be deployed both in HPC and cloud environments.
 When deployed in a HPC environment, it can use OpenMPI for its communications.
 It can be programmed at different levels depending on the